Understanding Ritual: What It Truly Means

 Ritual is how our ancestors celebrated life, mourned loss, connected with nature, and honored change.
 They've always been our way of saying: this moment matters.
 Whether whispering prayers to the stars, pouring offerings into the earth, or simply placing a hand on our heart, ritual is how we mark meaning.

 In essence, a ritual is a sacred moment.
-At its core, a ritual is simply an action or repeated structured set of actions done with symbolic meaning
+At its core, a ritual is simply an action or a repeated structured set of actions done with symbolic meaning.

-Have you ever unrolled a yoga mat, took a few deep breaths and set an intention?
+Have you ever unrolled a yoga mat, taken a few deep breaths, and set an intention?
+That's a ritual.

 It acts as a threshold moment, a sacred pause where something shifts.
 Maybe you light a candle, pour your tea like a prayer, pull a card, or go barefoot in the grass.
 These small sacred acts are like soul-sighs in a busy world.
 Tiny spells of remembrance.